A fool-proof guide to creating a culture of workplace learning

 Keeping with the theme of continuous learning, lunch-and-learns should be made part of the company’s timetable on a regular basis.
 Microlearning and social learning opportunities should be encouraged as well.

 Expand lunch-and-learns beyond the scope of the workplace, ask staff members what they want to learn outside of their regular duties.
 Have them vote on learning options that can be undertaken just for fun.

 Ensure that learning is accessible to all staff and make sure they have the time they need to take mandatory courses.
-There’s not much worse from an employee/trainee standpoint than being forced to take a course and not given the time to do it.
+There’s nothing worse from an employee/trainee standpoint than being forced to take a course and not being given the time to do it.
 Reassure employees that they will get the support they need to take time away from their tasks to undertake learning.